When creating a shareholder agreement, here are some of the points that have to be followed:

 Listed below are some of the most common types of clauses that are included in the Shareholders Agreements.

-2. Offering some protection to shareholders of below 50% of the shares – This include getting particular decisions to be settled by every shareholder.
+2. Offering some protection to shareholders of below 50% of the shares – This includes getting particular decisions to be settled by every shareholder.

-3. Managing the company – This include appointing, paying directors, making decision on the business of the company, making big capital expenses, giving management details to shareholders, banking arrangements, and funding the company.
+3. Managing the company – This includes appointing, paying directors, making a decision on the business of the company, making big capital expenses, giving management details to shareholders, banking arrangements, and funding the company.

 4. Paying bonuses.

 6. Dispute resolution dealings.

 1. Make sure that you protect your concerns regarding the business relationship.